VL Norm: Rethink Loss Aggregation in RLVR: Evaluation

 \subsection{Settings}

-\paragraph{Basics.} We evaluate the proposed \textit{$\Delta L$ Normalization} on two models, Qwen2.5-3B and Qwen2.5-7B \citep{yang2024qwen2}, across two tasks: CountDown and Math.
+\paragraph{Basics.} We evaluate the proposed \textit{VL Norm} on two models, Qwen2.5-3B and Qwen2.5-7B \citep{yang2024qwen2}, across two tasks: CountDown and Math.
 For CountDown, we train on the TinyZero dataset \citep{tinyzero} and test on a held-out set of 1,000 samples.
 For Math, we train on Open Reasoner Zero dataset \citep{hu2025open} and evaluate on MATH500 \citep{hendrycks2021measuring}, Minerva \citep{lewkowycz2022solving}, AMC \citep{li2024numinamath}, and AIME2024 \citep{li2024numinamath}.
 The maximum response length is set to 3072, with an additional evaluation of the 3B model at length 8192.
-Detailed training settings are provided in Section~\ref{sec:appendix:detail_training}.
+Detailed training settings and implementation details are provided in Appedix ~\ref{sec:appendix:detail_training} and \ref{appendix:implementation}.

 \paragraph{Baselines.} Our primary goal is to compare different loss aggregation methods under identical settings.
 Baselines include the aggregation methods from GRPO, DAPO, and Dr. GRPO, which we denote as \textit{GRPO Norm}, \textit{DAPO Norm}, and \textit{Dr. GRPO Norm}, respectively.
-For \textit{$\Delta L$ Normalization}, we mainly set $\alpha=1$ for CountDown and $\alpha=0.75$ for Math.
+For \textit{VL Norm}, we mainly set $\alpha=1$ for CountDown and $\alpha=0.75$ for Math.
 The impact of different $\alpha$ values is further analyzed in Section~\ref{sec:hyperparameter}.
-To ensure fairness, we adopt the same advantage estimator, $A_i = \frac{r_i - \mathrm{mean}(\{r_1, r_2, \dots, r_G\})}{\mathrm{std}(\{r_1, r_2, \dots, r_G\})}$, for GRPO Norm, DAPO Norm, Dr. GRPO Norm, and \textit{$\Delta L$ Normalization}.
+To ensure fairness, we adopt the same advantage estimator, $A_i = \frac{r_i - \mathrm{mean}(\{r_1, r_2, \dots, r_G\})}{\mathrm{std}(\{r_1, r_2, \dots, r_G\})}$, for GRPO Norm, DAPO Norm, Dr. GRPO Norm, and \textit{VL Norm}.
 This differs from the original Dr. GRPO, which uses $A_i = r_i - \mathrm{mean}(\{r_1, r_2, \dots, r_G\})$ \citep{liu2025understanding}.
 Therefore, we also include the original Dr. GRPO as an additional baseline.
 Furthermore, we acknowledge that DAPO incorporates additional techniques beyond loss aggregation to mitigate the impact of lengthy responses, such as overlong response filtering and soft punishment.
 It also introduces dynamic sampling to improve training performance.
 To compare our method and these techniques, we provide further experiments in Section~\ref{sec:with-full-DAPO}.